lethain/organize/README.md

             for column_name, column_value in row:
                 print column_name, column_value

+For best performance, also supply the filename or mimetype to help prioritize the most likely parsers:

+    for row in organize(fin, filename='myfile.csv', mimetype='text/csv'):
+         # and so on

-It owes a spiritual debt to [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/), which similarly offered a sane abstraction over broken HTML, saving programmers great swaths of time and energy.
+``organize`` owes a spiritual debt to [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/), which similarly offered a sane abstraction over broken HTML, saving programmers great swaths of time and energy.

 Developed against Python 2.7, and hosted on [Github](https://github.com/lethain/organize).

-## Approach

-Our implementation approach is:

-1. The library should do the intended thing, even if it requires a hack or underwhelming heuristic.
-2. Deal with streams, return streams.
-Many files are huge and we don't want to be needlessly wasteful.
-3. Don't rely on filenames to identify data formats.
-Files are often mislabled or not labeled at all.

-## What It Does Not Do

-``organize`` tries to parse tabular data files, and any tabular data file it does not parse is a bug.
-However, there are many things it does not do.
-These are not necessarily the final say, but represent our best current thinking.

-### Does not read directly from databases

-We do not plan to support reading directly from databases (MySQL, PostgreSQL, SQLite, MongoDB, ...).

-### Does not generate or enforce schemas

-We do not intend to create or enforce schemas on the organized data itself.
-Data will always be what the underlying format parser returns.
-For TSV, CSV, Excel this means a string, for more helpful formats like JSON it will be a string or integer or whatnot.

-We like this functionality, but believe it would be best suited to a different library built on top of ``organize`` as opposed to including it directly within the library itself.

 ## Installation

+Install via pip:

+    pip install -e git+https://github.com/lethain/organize#egg=organize

 For development: